Table of Contents

 - Review Questions

-The adrenal glands secrete glucocorticoids, mineralocorticoids, and the androgen hormones.
+The adrenal glands secrete glucocorticoids, mineralocorticoids, and androgen hormones.
 The hormonal output of the adrenal glands is essential for survival.
 Addison’s disease epitomizes a state of deficient adrenal hormones.
 Also known as adrenal insufficiency, it is a relatively infrequent clinical disorder.
 Addison’s disease is defined as the bilateral destruction of the adrenal cortex and is characterized by a deficiency in glucocorticoids, mineralocorticoids, and androgens.
 Addison’s disease is most often an autoimmune condition.

 History of Adrenal Insufficiency in Children